teracyhq/dev/docs/basic_usage.rst

 4. ``vagrant halt``

-   Use this command to shutdown the VM.
+   Use this command to shut down the VM.

 5. ``vagrant destroy``